Update: Simple is no longer accepting applications for new accounts. Existing Simple accounts will transfer to BBVA in 2021.

 Chime’s Deposit Account

-Chime’s deposit account is an FDIC-insured spending account with no minimum opening deposit, ongoing minimum balance, or monthly maintenance fees.
-Account holders have fee-free access to approximately 38,000 ATMs in the United States through the MoneyPass and Visa Plus Alliance networks.
+Chime’s deposit account is an FDIC-insured checking account with no minimum opening deposit, ongoing minimum balance, or monthly maintenance fees.
+Account holders have fee-free access to approximately 60,000 ATMs in the United States through the MoneyPass and Visa Plus Alliance networks.
 Chime charges $2.50 per out-of-network ATM withdrawal or in-branch withdrawal, so it’s best to avoid either type of transaction.

 Chime deposit accounts come with a chip-enabled, Visa-issued debit card that’s accepted anywhere Visa is.